coderefinery/reproducible-research/_episodes/03-workflow-management.md

 #### Why Snakemake?
 - Gentle learning curve.
-- Free, open-source, and installs easily via pip.
+- Free, open-source, and installs easily via conda or pip.
 - Cross-platform (Windows, MacOS, Linux) and compatible with all HPC schedulers
-  - same workflow works without modification and scales appropriately whether on a laptop or cluster .
+  - same workflow works without modification and scales appropriately whether on a laptop or cluster.
-- Heavily used in bioinformatics, but is completely general.
+- [Heavily used in bioinformatics](https://twitter.com/carl_witt/status/1103951128046301185), but is completely general.

 #### Snakemake vs. make